axetroy/s4/README.md

 In development, we need to operate remote servers locally, such as deploying services, restarting services, upload files, etc.

-We can of course do this with a bash script.
+of course, We can do this with a bash script.

 But that is quite cumbersome.